Mezzanine (album): Background and recording

 Mezzanine was conceptualised by lead Massive Attack member Robert Del Naja in 1997, who wanted to focus on exploring a darker audiovisual aesthetic with distinct influences.
 The production of the album was a stressful process; with tensions arising, it led to disagreements that almost split the group, including discouragement from Andrew Vowles.
 As a demonstration of the project's sound, Del Naja initially produced instrumental demos sampling songs by British post-punk bands such as Wire and Gang of Four, who had been familiar to him as artists he had enjoyed as a teenager.
 Grant Marshall supported this direction as he wanted to depart from the "urban soul" of their previous album, Protection, but Vowles was sceptical.

 The sessions continued with Vowles and Marshall working on bass and drum loops, while Del Naja continued to produce demos.
 The album was originally set to be released in December 1997, but was delayed by four months, with Del Naja spending most of the time in the studio "making tracks, tearing them apart, f***ing [sic] them up, panicking, then starting again."
 Before the album's release, the group released "Superpredators", a non-album song extensively sampling Siouxsie and the Banshees' song "Metal Postcard", for the soundtrack to the 1997 film The Jackal; the track was subsequently included on the Japanese version of Mezzanine.

 Andrew "Mushroom" Vowles left the group soon after the album's release, due to creative conflicts, while reggae artist and Massive Attack collaborator Horace Andy contributed to the album on multiple songs.
 The album's working title was Damaged Goods, which was the name of Gang of Four's 1978 debut single.

 Mezzanine was a pretty sketchy album in terms of the way we worked, because the band, as reported a lot at that time, were not getting on.
 So I'd be in the studio working with one of the members and someone else would come in, then the person I had been working with would leave and I'd have to change the track I was working on because they didn't want to work on that track, they wanted to work on something different.
 Sometimes I'd be working on perhaps four different tracks in one day, which was a pretty messy way to work.

 — – Neil Davidge in an interview with Sound on Sound.

-The cover art depicts a black stag beetle on a white background, photographed by Nick Knight at the Natural History Museum in London.
+The cover art depicts a black beetle on a white background, photographed by Nick Knight at the Natural History Museum in London.